Bram Stoker's Dracula (1992 film): Development and casting

 Gary Oldman has stated that he never considered Count Dracula to be a "bucket list" role for him.
 Regarding the main reason he agreed to the role: "It was an opportunity to work with Coppola, who I consider one of the great American directors.
 That was enough, really.
 It was my first big American movie, made on a big set with lots of costumes.
 For a young actor, that was a tremendous experience."
 Another reason why Oldman wanted to play Dracula was because he wanted to say: "I've crossed oceans of time to find you" and to him it was worth playing the role just to say that line.
+Gabriel Byrne screen test for Dracula, alongside Kyle MacLachlan as Jonathan Harker, but neither were cast.

-Christian Slater was offered the role of Jonathan Harker, but he turned it down; a decision he later regretted.
+Christian Slater was offered the role of Harker, but he turned it down; a decision he later regretted.
 As for casting Keanu Reeves in the role, Coppola said of his casting choice: "We tried to get some kind of matinée idol for the part of Jonathan, because it isn't such a great part.
 If we all were to go to the airport [...]
 Keanu is the one that the girls would just besiege."
 Coppola has stated that Reeves worked harder on his accent than most people realized: "He tried so hard.
 That was the problem, actually—he wanted to do it perfectly and in trying to do it perfectly it came off as stilted.
 I tried to get him to just relax with it and not do it so fastidiously.
 So maybe I wasn't as critical of him, but that's because I like him personally so much.
 To this day he's a prince in my eyes."